mco-gh/mco.dev/content/post/random/handwriting.md

 coverImage = "/img/handwriting.jpg"
 +++

 I've been teaching a class at the University of Surrey in South London.
-During a recent lab session, a student approached me with a question   and I noticed the most exquisite hand-written diagram and calligraphy I've ever seen.
+During a recent lab session, a friendly student named Satish Ranganathan Mohan approached me with a question and I noticed the most exquisite hand-written diagram and calligraphy I've ever seen.

 <!--more-->